-5. Personal, Discriminatory, and Sexual Harassment - AP 165
+8. Personal, Discriminatory, and Sexual Harassment - AP 356

 The District recognizes the right of all students and staff members to learn and work in an environment free from personal, discriminatory or sexual harassment.

-The District, all staff members, students and people within school communities shall have a responsibility to promote, monitor and maintain learning environments and workplaces that are free from harassment.
+The District, all staff members, students and people within school communities shall have a responsibility to promote, monitor and maintain learning environments and workplaces that are free from harassment, fear and discrimination.